bhedelius/edf_viewer/README.md

 ## 🚀 Features

 - Upload `.edf` files directly in the browser
-- Select data record and signal source
+- Select data records and signal source
-- Display of file metadata, signal metadata, and annotations
+- Display of file metadata and signal metadata
 - Interactive plots for signal data

 ---